ksmin23/my-aws-cdk-examples/neptune/README.md

 ```

 To add additional dependencies, for example other CDK libraries, just add
-them to your `setup.py` file and rerun the `pip install -r requirements.txt`
+them to your `requirements.txt` file and rerun the `pip install -r requirements.txt`
 command.

 ## Useful commands